Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 5. Telehealth

-Telehealth, also known as telemedicine, refers to the provision of healthcare services remotely through digital communication technologies.
+Telehealth, or telemedicine, refers to providing healthcare services remotely through digital communication technologies.
 According to a survey by doctor.com, 83% of the surveyed patients are ready to use telemedicine.
-The pandemic played a major role in impacting these numbers positively.
+The pandemic played a major role in positively impacting these numbers.

-Telehealth allows healthcare professionals to remotely monitor patients’ progress, provide guidance on post-treatment care, and address any concerns or questions.
-Telehealth platforms can also be used to deliver educational resources, such as videos, articles, or interactive tools, to empower patients with knowledge about their health conditions and self-care practices.
+Telehealth allows healthcare professionals to monitor patients’ progress remotely, provide guidance on post-treatment care, and address any concerns or questions.
+Telehealth platforms can also deliver educational resources, such as videos, articles, or interactive tools, to empower patients with knowledge about their health conditions and self-care practices.

-Brigham health hospital network, in Massachusetts, uses virtual visits regularly.
-Patients schedule appointments online and can use their phones or desktops to chat with their providers via video.
+Brigham Health Hospital Network in Massachusetts regularly uses virtual visits.
+Patients schedule appointments online and can chat with their providers via video on their phones or desktops.

 6. Blockchain